Leroy Labylle: NEC

 On 2 August 2018, Labylle signed a three-year contract with NEC.
 On 17 August, he made his debut for the club in the first matchday of the season, starting at left-back in a 2–2 home draw against Cambuur.
 Labylle was a starter the entire season, making 41 total appearances.

 Seraing

 On 22 July 2019, Labylle's contract with NEC was terminated by mutual consent.
 One day later, Labylle joined Seraing competing in the third-tier Belgian First Amateur Division.
 This marked his first return to his native Belgium after seven years.

 He was part of the team winning two promotions in a row, reaching the top level Belgian Pro League in 2021.

 Third spell at MVV

 Labylle returned to MVV on 9 August 2021, signing a two-year contract with the option for an additional season.
 He made his comeback for the club in a 1–0 away win over Jong FC Utrecht on the same day as signing, replacing Kai-David Bösing the 61st minute.

+He made his 150th appearance for MVV on 27 May 2023 in a play-off game against NAC Breda.
+On 27 June, at the end of the season, Labylle signed a one-year contract extension keeping him in Maastricht until 2024.